Class: Aws::Rekognition::Client

 bounding box contains a face), and a fixed set of attributes such as

-of beard, sunglasses, and so on.
+presence of facial occlusion, and so on.

 The face-detection algorithm is most effective on frontal faces.
 For non-frontal or obscured faces, the algorithm might not detect the faces or might detect faces with lower confidence.